ministryofjustice/form-builder/decisions/0002-secure-JSON-output.md

 Form Builder:
 - Connects with adapter via HTTPS using a ruby library such as [Net:HTTP](https://ruby-doc.org/stdlib-2.6.3/libdoc/net/http/rdoc/Net/HTTP.html).
-- Connection utlisises mutual TLS using `Net::HTTP verify_mode: OpenSSL::SSL::VERIFY_PEER`.
+- Connection with TLS using `Net::HTTP` gem or similar.
-- Signs JSON payload using a shared secret and JWS protocol.
+- Encrypts JSON payload using a shared secret and JWE protocol.
 - Sends as POST request.

 Adapter:
 - Receives HTTPS POST request from Form Builder.
-- Validates JWS signature using shared secret.
+- Decrypts JSON payload using shared secret.
 - Also verifies request header / origin to ensure it was sent from Form Builder.

 ## Consequences

 Desired level of security is achieved with an easy implementation for users building future adapters.

-There is no additional application level encryption.
-TLS over HTTP is relied on for this.